MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/World.md

 `
 clearDynamicProperties(): void
 `

+Clears the set of dynamic properties declared for this behavior pack within the world.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.